petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

   - Integrated RBAC: Control publishing and deployment access using Azure Role-Based Access Control (RBAC).
 - **Reliable and Customizable Deployments**
   - Individual Application Control: Install, update, or delete applications independently—no need to rebuild VM images.
-  - Customizable Operations: Define how to install, update, and delete operations for applications, including reboot handling.
+  - Customizable Operations: Customize install, update, and delete operations for applications, including reboot handling.
   - Built-In Failure Handling: Ensure resilient deployments by connecting VM application failure to VM failure.
 - **Scalable and Low-Latency Distribution**
   - Global and Intra-Region Replication: Automatically replicate applications across and within regions to reduce latency and improve resiliency—no need for AzCopy or manual transfers.